 Klonopin and Weed Interaction

 The research regarding how Klonopin and cannabis interact is limited.
-But because the two substances have similar effects on the body, it isn’t always recommended to mix the two.
+But, because the two substances have similar effects on the body, mixing the two isn’t always recommended.
 Before considering taking Klonopin and weed simultaneously, consult with your doctor about your medical needs, goals, and dosages.

-Both of these substances impact the central nervous system,1 which is one of the reasons why they have similar side effects.
-However, because their effects can be magnified when combined, it can be risky to combine these two medications in large amounts.
+Both of these substances impact the central nervous system, which is one reason they have similar side effects.
+However, combining these two medications in large amounts can be risky because their effects can be magnified when combined.

 Another reason weed can increase the effects of Klonopin has to do with the body’s metabolism.
 When consumed as an edible, cannabis has the ability to interact with certain liver enzymes, which can cause the body to break down Klonopin at a slower rate.
 This can result in more prominent effects (including more prominent side effects).